11th ICC Asia Pacific Conference on International Arbitration

 Credits, hours and points

-These events are eligible for credits before the Singapore Bar (SILE) and the Paris Bar.
+These events are eligible for credits before the Paris Bar.
 Please note that this is subject to validation of ICC Global Events’ application (or individual application, as necessary).

 ICC Global Events is a State Bar of California approved MCLE provider.